crazysloth/compsci-image-segmentation-implementations/README.md

-# ImageJ Plugin Of Thresholding Based Image Segmentation Algorithms
+# ImageJ Plugin - Thresholding Based Image Segmentation Algorithms

 Image segmentation describes a set of techniques that provide a way of labeling pixels based on statistically significant patterns found within the image.
 This repo contains an ImageJ plugin with a collection of global thresholding techniques.
 Thresholding methods use statistical information present in the image histogram to determine a single threshold that separates the region of interest from the background.